-GOALS No demonstration/0 Low Quality Demonstration/1 Moderate Quality Demonstration/2 High quality demonstration/3 Time should be spent understanding what is important to the child, and setting functional goals that focus on improving the child's ability to participate in activities that are most important to them.
+GOALS No demonstration/0 Low Quality Demonstration/1 Moderate Quality Demonstration/2 High quality demonstration/3 1.
+Goals are client chosen Time should be spent understanding what is important to the child, and setting functional goals that focus on improving the child's ability to participate in activities that are most important to them.
 Goal setting may be done through an interview or using goal-setting tools if available (e.g. Canadian Occupational Performance Measure).
 If the child is unable to identify or articulate their own goals, families should be encouraged to set goals considering the child's preferences and interests.
-Goals are not set OR The therapist determines the goals for therapy, without consultation with the family and child about goals and a standardised tool or interview may be used, however the therapist defines and chooses some or all of the goals.
+Goals are not set OR The therapist determines the goals for therapy, without consultation with the family The therapist consults the parent and child about goals and a standardised tool or interview may be used, however the therapist defines and chooses some or all of the goals.
+Therapist supports the child and family to set some of the therapy goals.
 Therapist spends time understanding client goals.
 This may include an interview about daily routines or a standardised tool such as the COPM is used to facilitate the goal setting process.
-Therapist spends time understanding client goals.
-This may include an interview about daily routines or a standardised tool such as the COPM is used to facilitate the goal setting process.
-Therapist spends time understanding client goals.
-This may include an interview about daily routines or a standardised tool such as the COPM is used to facilitate the goal setting process.
 The therapist supports child and family to prioritise the most important therapy goals.
 If the child is unable to determine goals, therapist supports family to determine goals with consideration for the child's preferences.
 Therapist spends time understanding client goals.
 This may include an interview about daily routines or a standardised tool such as the COPM is used to facilitate the goal setting process.
 Therapist checks that goals that have been set reflect what is important to the child.
-Coals are well defined and measurable Goals should be clearly defined, specific and detailed enough to ensure the child, family and clinicians are clear about the goals.
+2. Goals are well defined and measurable Goals should be clearly defined, specific and detailed enough to ensure the child, family and clinicians are clear about the goals.
 Goals should be written in a way to ensure the goal can be measured, including a timeframe for review.
 Goals are not set Goals are vague or not specific.
 It is not possible to measure progress as goals are not specified in a way which allows for clear measurement.
 Goals are written in a way that allows clear understanding, however may not be well defined and measurable, or include a clear timeframe.
 Goals are written in a way that allows clear understanding by all parties.
-The therapist checks with child and family that they understand the goals and goals.
+The therapist checks with child and family that they understand the goals.
 The goals are well defined, measurable, realistic and include a timeframe and plan for goal measurement.
 3. Goals are functional Functional goals should reflect real-life tasks and activities that are important to the child, such as the child being able to transfer out of bed, put their socks on, ride their bike to school or play a particular activity with their friends.
 Functional goals are not focussed on impairments, such as improving strength, endurance, sensory processing or joint range of movement.
 Goals are not functional.
 Goals are related to underlying impairments rather than functional activities Goals are primarily focussed on underlying impairments, but may include some goals that are related to functional activities important to the child/family Goals are primarily focussed on functional activities that are important to the child, however may include one goal that is focussed on underlying impairments.
 All goals are related to functional activities that are important to the child/family